Roman Yampolskiy: AI safety

-Intellectology

-In 2015, Yampolskiy launched "intellectology", a new field of study founded to analyze the forms and limits of intelligence.
+In 2015, Yampolskiy proposed the term "intellectology" for a new field of study to analyze the forms and limits of intelligence.
 Yampolskiy considers AI to be a sub-field of this.
 An example of Yampolskiy's intellectology work is an attempt to determine the relation between various types of minds and the accessible fun space, i.e. the space of non-boring activities.

-AI-completeness

 Yampolskiy has worked on developing the theory of AI-completeness, suggesting the Turing Test as a defining example.